Updated on November 1, 2023 by Julie McCool

 Bears Den is a wonderful spot for a picnic with an awesome view.
 It's also a great place to watch a sunset.
 On a nice weekend day, you'll find the overlook busy with families, couples, and solo hikers.

-The overlook area is really fun for kids to climb around, but keep in mind that there is a sheer drop-off from the cliffs.
-People who don’t like standing at the edge of cliffs can still enjoy the view from rocks set back from the edge.
+The rocky terrain in the overlook area is really fun for kids to climb around, but keep in mind that there is a sheer drop-off from the cliffs.
+People who don't like standing at the edge of cliffs can still enjoy the view from rocks set back from the edge.

-Here’s a look at the winter view from the cliff edge:
+Here's a short video of the winter view from Bear's Den.

 About 150 feet from the overlook is Bears Den Center.
-The hostel is popular with AT segment and through-hikers, and it occupies a lovely 1930s stone building.
+The Bears Den Trail Center lodge is popular with Appalachian Trail segment and thru-hikers, and it occupies a lovely historic stone mansion from the 1930s.

 We've outlined four different routes for the Bears Den Overlook hike:

-- An easy walk from the Bears Den Day Use parking area.
+- A short walk from the Bears Den Day Use parking area.

 - A fairly easy half-mile hike from the large Snickers Gap parking area on Route 7.
 The short trail has a few steep and rocky sections.